Arizona

 - Email notice if the individual has previously provided an email address

-There is also a substitute notice option available if the cost of standard notification exceeds $50,000, the affected class exceeds 100,000 individuals, or the entity does not have sufficient contact information.
+A substitute notice option is available if the cost of standard notification exceeds $50,000, the affected class exceeds 100,000 individuals, or the entity does not have sufficient contact information.
 Substitute notice requires sending a letter to the Arizona Attorney General demonstrating the necessity and posting notice conspicuously on the entity's website for at least 45 days.

 Large Breach Reporting Requirements